-Compared to the rest of the Bay Area market, the Northern Waterfront region has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Northern Waterfront region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 13 listings have been posted online, which means leases most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 31% of the available leases in the Northern Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 18 listings have been listed, which means new availabilities are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 28% of the office spaces in the Northern Waterfront are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,200 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are close to 4 floors.
-Most buildings in this region were built in 1929 and are Class B.
+Even though the median size is 5,200 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are around 4 stories.
+Most buildings in this region were built in 1927 and are Class B.

 This market is fairly equally mixed residential and commercial.
-Arts, entertainment, and restaurants are the dominant industries in this area.
-Commute by walking is the most popular way to get to work amongst Northern Waterfront folk.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this market.
+Commute by walking is the most popular way to get to work amongst Northern Waterfront residents.
+Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.